-Line 3b-State Death Tax Deduction
+Line 3b.
+State Death Tax Deduction

-The estates of decedents dying after 12/31/2004 will be allowed a deduction for state death taxes, instead of a credit.
-Beginning in 2005, the state death tax credit is repealed.
+The estates of decedents dying after December 31, 2004 will be allowed a deduction for state death taxes, instead of a credit.
+The state death tax credit is repealed, effective January 1, 2005.

 You may take a deduction on line 3b for estate, inheritance, legacy, or succession taxes paid as the result of the decedent's death to any state or the District of Columbia.